Matt-Law12/cpap_seagrass/README.md

 Seagrass meadows provide numourous environmental and ecological services, such as:

-• Habitat for marine species <br />
+• Habitat for marine species such as scallops, fish, and stingrays <br />
 • Food source for grazing species such as sea turtles and manatees <br />
 • Long-term carbon sequestration through photosyntheic processes <br />